 Do you remember the good old days of summer?
 The season may not officially start until late June, but most Canadians consider Victoria Day weekend to be the unofficial kick-off to summer.
 The mercury begins its climb, and slowly but surely we shed layers of clothing, basking in that enticing feeling of the sun beaming on bare arms and legs.

-As soon as the parks and campgrounds open, eager adventurers are practically waiting at the gates with their gear, ready to get their tent up and a fire going.
+Each summer as the campgrounds open, eager adventurers are practically waiting at the gates with their gear, ready to get their tent up and a fire going.
 On the easier end of the camping scale, you can show up to your own roofed accommodations along the Rideau Canal, or a rustic cabin at Silent Lake Provincial Park.
 Or you can choose the backcountry route at Bon Echo Provincial Park, Haliburton Highlands Water Trails, or North Frontenac Park Lands, where you’ll be hours away from the nearest soul, with only the stars as company.
 The world of camping is more accessible than ever, and if you haven’t tried it, you’ll never know the peaceful feeling of drifting to sleep to the sounds of the season.

 Traverse the Trails

 Pick a trail or two to put on your summer bucket list and roam however you see fit.
 Hike them, bike them, run them if that’s your jam, just get out there and wander!
 Get lost in nature at Shaw Woods, High Lonesome Nature Reserve, or The Gut Conservation Area.
 Hike up a steep incline to find a rewarding lookout spot at the top of a towering cliff, like the breathtaking Eagle’s Nest Lookout or Crests of Kennisis trail.
-Plan to pedal as far as your legs will take you through the Forest Lea or the BORCA Trails, leaving just enough juice in the tank to get you back home.
+Pedal as far as your legs will take you through the Forest Lea or the BORCA Trails, leaving just enough juice in the tank to get you back home.
 In the grand scheme of things, summer is short, so plan to explore as often as you can.

 Soak it Up